active-group/reacl/doc/intro.md

 ## Summary

-In this small introduction, we've learned about the data flow model of Reacl, the basic namespaces of library, and learned how to
+In this small introduction, we've learned about the data flow model of Reacl, the basic namespaces of the library, and we learned how to

 - design classes with arguments, application state and actions via pure expressions and functions,
 - isolate the imperative parts like primitive event handlers from the pure parts via `send-message!`,
-- break down an application into small reusable classes, resp. combine components to a whole application.
+- break down an application into small reusable classes, resp. combine components to form an entire application.

 Some of the things not covered are: